Torrent Duck, Pato de Torrentes, Merganetta armata

 Song

-Habitat: Torrent Ducks in Colombia are typically found in fast-flowing, rocky mountain streams and rivers in the Andean region.
-They inhabit high-altitude areas, usually at elevations between 1000 and 3500 meters.
+Habitat: Torrent Ducks are found in fast-flowing, rocky mountain streams and rivers in the Andean region.
+They inhabit high-altitude areas at elevations between 1000 and 3500 m.
 These ducks are adapted to navigate and forage in swift currents and are known for their ability to withstand turbulent, waterfall-like conditions.

 Behavior: Torrent Ducks are mainly diurnal, active during the day.
 They are skilled swimmers and divers, capable of navigating the challenging rapids of their habitat.
 Their strong claws and sharp bill enable them to cling to rocks and navigate against the current.
 They feed by diving underwater to search for small invertebrates, aquatic insects, and plant matter.

-Conservation Status: In Colombia, the Torrent Duck is classified as "Least Concern" by the International Union for Conservation of Nature (IUCN).
+Conservation Status: The Torrent Duck is classified as "Least Concern" by the International Union for Conservation of Nature (IUCN).

 Distribution